Working with HIC's data linkage service

 - HIC can help by providing a dataset inventory list

-A pre-award project scoping meeting with Chris Hall is required to discuss project feasibility, data and approval requirements.
+Contact email@example.com to request a pre-award project scoping meeting with the HIC Data Team.
+We will discuss project feasibility, data and approval requirements.

 To enable HIC to understand the project requirements and provide an accurate costing the following information is needed:

-HIC will provide a detailed data requirements document and quotation based on the discussion, for agreement with the Principle Investigator (project leader) prior to submission for funding.
+HIC will provide a quotation based on the discussion, for agreement with the Principle Investigator (project leader) prior to submission for funding.

 The quote may be subject to VAT.